adtzlr/felupe/docs/tutorial/elementary_deformations.rst

     kwargs = dict(C10=0.5, C01=0.1, C11=0.0, C20=-0.1, C30=0.02)

     umat = fem.Hyperelastic(fun, **kwargs)
+    ax = umat.plot()

+..  image:: images/umat.png
+    :width: 400px

-We'd like to generate force-displacement characteristic curves for the elementary homogeneous deformations :func:`uniaxial <felupe.dof.uniaxial>`, :func:`planar <felupe.dof.biaxial>` and :func:`biaxial <felupe.dof.biaxial>`.
+We'd like to generate force-displacement characteristic curves for the elementary homogeneous deformations :func:`uniaxial <felupe.dof.uniaxial>`, :func:`planar <felupe.dof.biaxial>` and :func:`biaxial <felupe.dof.biaxial>` obtained by simulations using the finite element method.
 Therefore, let's define a meshed :class:`~felupe.Cube` with one :class:`hexahedron <felupe.Hexahedron>` cell and a :class:`region <felupe.RegionHexahedron>`.
 One cell is enough because the deformation is identical inside the solid body, i.e. it is said to be homogeneous.

 ..  code-block:: python